 SECONDARY SCHOOL ACTIVITIES

-Our Secondary School extracurriculars activities are centered around the IB Creativity, Activity and Service component (CAS) and involves students engaging in a range of activities alongside their academic studies.
-At SSIS we believe that through CAS our students are able to enhance their personal learning outside of classroom experiences.
+Our Secondary School extracurriculars activities are centered around the IB Creativity, Activity and Service component (CAS).
+At SSIS we believe that through CAS our students are able to enhance their personal learning outside of classroom experiences and alongside our academic programmes.
 Participating in extracurriculars provides an opportunity to collaborate with others and fostering a sense of accomplishment.
 At the same time, CAS is an important counterbalance to the academic pressures of our rigorous IB curriculum.

 Secondary extracurricular activities are led by our dedicated teachers with skills and expertise in these areas.
 Activities may run as whole year program, by semester or as part of a dedicated sports season.
 A reduced 5:00 pm late school bus service is available for students to travel home on days when they have activities.
 Please note this service does not take students to all compounds.

 The “C” in CAS stands for CREATIVITY.
 This is defined by the IB organization as arts and other experiences that involve creative thinking.
 Our Secondary School offers a vibrant creativity programming that includes our visual arts department, music ensembles, drama productions, publications team, and academic clubs such as our debate team and Model UN.

 Our visual arts department is comprised of talented and passionate teachers who direct students across several styles of art.
 From sculpting to paint on canvas to photography, the possibilities are endless.
 Each year our Grade 11 and Grade 12 display their work in a New York-style gallery format, bring their creations front and center to be displayed and admired by the SSIS community.
 Select pieces are also available for sale.